Weed profile: Devil's claw (yellow-flowered)

 Infestations occur in isolated patches, often on roadsides and around stock camps.
 The leaves have an unpleasant odour and are not eaten by stock.
 Plants will compete with summer crops.

 Yellow-flowered devil’s claw is native to America.

-- Declared in NSW under the Noxious Weeds Act 1993 (view details)
+- Not currently declared in NSW under the Noxious Weeds Act 1993